twinstae/trpg-stelo/src/pages/ko/cypher-open/character-types.md

 ### ADEPT EXAMPLE

 Jen wants to create an Adept—a sorcerer for a fantasy campaign.
 She decides to be somewhat well rounded, so she puts 2 of her additional points into each stat Pool, giving her a Might Pool of 9, a Speed Pool of 11, and an Intellect Pool of 14.
 Her Adept is smart and quick.
 She has an Intellect Edge of 1, a Might Edge of 0, and a Speed Edge of 0.
-As a first-tier character, her Effort is 1.
+As a 1등급 character, her Effort is 1.
 As her initial abilities, she chooses Onslaught and Ward, giving her a strong offense and defense.
 She also chooses Magic Training and rounds out her character with Scan, which she hopes will be useful in gaining insight and information.
 For this character, Onslaught, Ward, and Scan are all spells she has mastered through years of training and study.

 She can bear three cyphers.
 The GM gives her a potion that acts as a short-range teleporter, a small charm that restores 5 points to her Intellect Pool, and a fluid-filled flask that explodes like a fiery bomb.
 Jen’s sorcerer is skilled with light weapons, so she chooses a dagger.